grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 In this example, the application is instrumented with Pyroscope using the Python SDK.
 The SDK allows you to tag functions with metadata that can be used to filter and group the profile data in the Pyroscope UI.
 In this example we have used two forms of tagging; static and dynamic.

-To start lets take a look at a static tag use case.
-Within the `server.py` file we can find the Pyroscope configuration:
+To start, let's take a look at a static tag use case.
+Within the `server.py` file, find the Pyroscope configuration:

 ```python
 pyroscope.configure(